The calculus of multivectors on noncommutative jet spaces: Noncommutative variational Poisson formalism

 \subsubsection{Acknowledgements}

-The author thanks the Organizing committee of the workshop `Noncommutative algebraic geometry and its applications to physics' (Lorentz Centre, The Netherlands, 2012) for partial support and a warm atmosphere during the meet\-ing.
-The author is grateful to J.~W.~van de~Leur, S.~M.~Natanson, and P.~J.~Olver for stimulating remarks and thanks Yu.~I.~Manin, V.~N.~Roubtsov, and V.~V.~Sokolov for helpful discussions at the Max Planck Institute for Mathematics~(Bonn).

-This research was supported in part by NWO~VENI grant~639.031.623 (Utrecht) and JBI~RUG project~103511 (Groningen).
-A~part of this research was done while the author was visiting at the $\smash{\text{IH\'ES}}$ (Bures\/-\/sur\/-\/Yvette); the financial support and hospitality of this institution are gratefully acknowledged.
+The author is grateful to M.\,Kontsevich for very helpful discussions and to the referee for constructive criticism.
+A~part of this research was done while the author was visiting at the $\smash{\text{IH\'ES}}$ (Bures\/-\/sur\/-\/Yvette, France) and MPIM Bonn, Germany; financial support and warm hospitality of both institutions are gratefully acknowledged.
+This research was also supported in part by JBI~RUG project~106552 (Groningen, The Netherlands).